romi/plant-imager/docs/docker/virtualplantimager.md

 ## Build a docker image

-If you do not wish to use one of the `roboticsmicrofarms/plantimager` pre-built image, you may build an image using the `docker/Dockerfile` recipe accessible in the repository of `plantimager`.
+If you do not wish to use one of the `roboticsmicrofarms/virtualplantimager` pre-built image, you may build an image using the `docker/virtualplantimager/Dockerfile` recipe.

-We provide a convenience bash script to ease the build of `roboticsmicrofarms/plantimager` docker image.
+We provide a convenience bash script to ease the build of `roboticsmicrofarms/virtualplantimager` docker image.
 You can choose to use this script OR to "manually" call the `docker build` command.

 === "build.sh"